systemswap/MyLittleSlideShow/README.md

 Diashow Tool for Desktop

 ## Features
-* option to sharp the Images
+* sharp the Images
-* option to change the Size of the Diashowtool
+* change the Size of the Diashowtool
-* Enable / disable Backgroud with Menu (Ambiframe)
+* Enable / disable Background with Menu (Ambiframe)
-* start with Windows automatic
+* start with Windows
 * set every Picture as Windows background

 ## with Ambiframe